 1. Control LEDs: You can use Arduino to control LEDs, either by turning them on and off or by varying their brightness.

-2. Create interactive projects: You can create interactive projects using various sensors such as light, sound, temperature, and motion sensors.
+2. Create interactive projects: You can create interactive projects using Arduinos with different sensors.

 3. Build robots: You can use Arduino to build robots with motor controllers and sensors.
 These robots can be controlled through Bluetooth or Wi-Fi and can perform various tasks.